Left Field Productions: Canceled projects

 A GameCube version of MTX Mototrax was in the works but was later canceled as publisher Activision scaled back support for the platform.

 A sequel to the Nintendo 64 game 1080° Snowboarding was in development at Left Field at one time.
 Development originated on the Nintendo 64 platform but was later shifted to the GameCube once Nintendo began phasing out the Nintendo 64.
-When Left Field separated with Nintendo in early 2002, Nintendo Software Technology took over development of the game, releasing 1080° Avalanche on December 1, 2003.
+When Left Field separated with Nintendo in early 2002, Nintendo Software Technology took over development of the game, releasing 1080° Avalanche in December 2003.
 It is unknown how far into production the game was when Left Field left the project, or just how much, if any, of Left Field's work is present in the final game.